zztin/ctimer/.github/ISSUE_TEMPLATE/bug_report.md

 ## Description
 **Describe the bug**
-A clear and concise description of what the bug is.
+Please provide a clear and concise description of what the bug is about.

 * ctimer version:
 * Python version: